affinitybridge/my2cents/README.md

     easy_install Pygments
     npm install -g docco

-To run all build commands simple run `$ jake` from the project root.
+To run all build commands run `$ jake` from the project root.

 To lint the code run `$ jake lint`